stanford-policylab/opp/py/data_readme_template.md

 ## Statewide, FL
 **Data notes**:
 - The raw data is very messy.
-Two different data sets were supplied, both with slightly different schemas.
+Two different data sets were supplied, both with slightly different schemas, just for 2010 to part of 2016.
+A third dataset was supplied for 2016 through 2018.
 However, they were joined by uniquely identifying features.
 The second data dump goes until 2016, while the first only goes until 2015.
-The fields missing in the second data set are thus missing for some rows.
+The fields missing in the second or third data sets are thus missing for some rows.
 - There are many duplicates in the raw data, which we remove in two stages.
   First, we remove identical duplicate rows.
 Second, we group together rows which correspond to the same stop but to different violations or passengers.
 - The original data has a few parsing errors, but they don't seem important as they are spurious new lines in the last 'Comments' field.
-- The Florida PD clarified to us that both UCC Issued and DVER Issued in the `EnforcementAction` column indicated citations, and we consequently coded them as such.
+- The Florida PD clarified to us that both UCC Issued and DVER Issued in the `raw_EnforcementAction` column indicated citations, and we consequently coded them as such.
+- `subject_race` was mapped from `raw_Ethnicity` and `raw_Race` (the different
+  data sets have different practices in terms of recording Hispanic in race vs ethnicity fields).
+- `raw_SearchType` was used to conclude `search_conducted` and `search_basis`.
 - While there is some data on whether items were seized, it is not clear if these are generally seized as a result of a search, and we thus do not define a contraband_found column for consistency with other states.